goblivend/Advent-of-code/README.md

 # Advent-of-code

-Advent of code, probably be in several languages for fun
+Advent of code, in several languages for fun

+(But mainly in Haskell)

 ## Use